 - SEO is “search engine optimization.”
 It’s how you build your website and its pages to attract more visitors by ranking well on search engine results pages.
 SEM is “search engine marketing,” and typically refers to all paid search activities, like paid search ads, display ads, pay-per-click (PPC), social media ads, and remarketing (or retargeting).
 SEO and SEM are only part of your overall marketing strategy.

-There are a host of resources here to inspire you toward great website design and cajole you into incorporating SEO best practices on your firm’s site.
+There are a host of resources here to inspire you toward great website design and cajole you into incorporating SEO and web design best practices on your firm’s site.
 But when you want to hire website designers or SEO service providers to help, here are a few things you should consider:

 Free audit.
 Just like most companies now offer a free trial before you buy law practice management software, most web design and digital marketing firms should offer a free site audit or SEO assessment and share how you might improve.
 Be wary of firms that tell you all the things you’re doing wrong and that no one else can possibly help improve them.
 You should also be wary of firms guaranteeing SEO rankings, offering minimal detail about services or process, selling you into long-term contracts (i.e., more than a month-to-month contract), or working with your competitors.

 Your project’s scope.
 What, exactly, do you need for your project, and how long will it take?
+Do you want a simple website, or something more complex that has pages with subpages and a blog?
 Do you need responsive design?
 (Spoiler alert: Yes.)
 How do you define success for your website or digital marketing campaigns?
 What exactly do you want from a particular firm?
-Scope this out to better understand what services and skills your project demands and how much it might cost (we can help you with this).
-You may even find that you don’t even need website designers.
+Scope out your goals and what you want for your website or SEO campaign to better understand what services and skills your project demands and how much it might cost (we can help you with this).
+You may even find that with certain projects you don’t even need website designers or SEO consultants.

 Communication.
 Knowing what you want from your project also means knowing how to communicate it clearly to potential web designers and SEO specialists.
 Communicating well helps avoid potentially costly confusion and delay.
 You should also be involved, by monthly check-ins at a minimum, in website and marketing strategy decisions (these are your decisions, after all).
 On a related note, make sure you get along with your website designer.
 A standard website, branding, and SEO services package could take at least 60 days, so why work with someone you don’t enjoy?